ZOHAIB7689/q3-giaic/📝assignments/README.md

 # 📝 Assignments

-This folder contains all the assignments that we will give to you throughout the class sessions!
+This folder contains all the assignments given by sir **Ashariba Ali** in the classes at giaic monday 2-to 5pm class